AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets.md

 `damAssetLucene-9` changes the behavior of Oak Query facet counting to no longer evaluate access control on the facet counts returned by the underlying search index, which results in the faster search response times.
 As a result, you might be presented with facet count values, which include assets that you do not have access to.
 You might not be able to access, download, or read those assets to gain any further information about them.

-If you need to switch to the previous behavior, `statistical` mode, see [Content Search and Indexing](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/indexing.html) to create a custom version of the `damAssetLucene-9` index.
+If you need to switch to the previous behavior (`statistical` mode), see [Content Search and Indexing](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/operations/indexing.html) to create a custom version of the `damAssetLucene-9` index.
 Adobe does not recommend switching to the `statistical` mode due to the impact on search response times with large result sets.

 For more information on Oak's facet capabilities, including a detailed description of these modes, see [this article](https://jackrabbit.apache.org/oak/docs/query/lucene.html#facets).